lovexyn0827/MessMod/README.md

 - `clientWorld`: Current `ClientWorld` instance.
 - `clientPlayer`: Client side player entity.

+An optional accessing path can be specified to transform the object and store the output of the path, instead of the object itself, to the variable list.

 ##### `/variable map <slotSrc> <slotDst> <path>`

 Process the value in `<slotSrc>` with a given Accessing Path and put the result into `<slotDst>`.